POETSII/tinsel/README.md

   * **Custom accelerators**.
 Groups of Tinsel cores called tiles can include custom accelerators written in SystemVerilog.

-We first present the POETS hardware on which Tinsel runs, and then the Tinsel overlay itself.

 ## 2. Hardware

 A prototype POETS hardware system is currently under construction and,